The star of the show! Yellow-headed Picathartes Photo: Paul French

 In addition to the forests, we’ll visit the inselbergs, dry woodlands and savannah of the Shai Hills and then later on the wide open spaces of Mole National Park, an essential part of any visit to Ghana.
 Here, Bateleurs float across the golden grasslands and Red-throated Bee-eaters hawk for insects in the rich woodland, while Bushbuck and Kob graze around the hotel grounds at night.
 Ghana has a well-deserved reputation as one of Africa’s friendliest and safest countries, qualities that are still only enjoyed by a small number of tourists.

-Day 1: The tour begins this evening in Accra.
-Night in or near Accra.
+Day 1: The tour begins with late evening arrivals at our hotel.
+Night in Accra.

 Day 2: After an early breakfast, we’ll make our way to the Shai Hills, an area of rocky outcrops or inselbergs, dry woodland and savannah.
 Here we should see the recently split White-crowned Cliff Chat bouncing around on the rocks, as well as other specialties of this habitat including Green Turaco, Mottled Spinetail and Piapiac, while our first sunbirds could include Green-headed, Splendid and Copper.
 Deeper in the understory of dry woodland, African Pygmy and Woodland Kingfishers lurk unobtrusively, and Vieillot’s and Double-toothed Barbets, Yellow-crowned Gonolek and Black-billed Wood Dove can be expected, along with Brown and Blackcap Babblers, Brown-throated Wattle-eye and Snowy-crowned Robin Chat in the more dense tangles.
 In the more open areas, our skills will be tested by separating Croaking, Singing and Short-winged Cisticolas.
 The open landscape is good for raptors, and we should encounter our first Yellow-billed Kites, Shikra, Lizard Buzzard and perhaps Grey Kestrel.
 After a few hours birding here, we’ll head west towards Kakum National Park, and, if time allows, stop on the way at Winneba lagoon.
 This coastal lagoon supports a wide range of resident and migrant waders and terns, with White-fronted Plover and Royal Tern both possible, alongside Pied Kingfishers and perhaps Water Thick-knee.
 Continuing towards Kakum, we’ll spend the afternoon birding farmland scrub close to our hotel where we hope to see Red-headed Quelea, Yellow-mantled Widowbird, Bar-breasted and Blue-billed Firefinch, Village and Compact Weavers and both Red-faced and Whistling Cisticolas.
 Night near Kakum.